theboss1485/redux-store/README.md

 To actually place an order on the store, you will need to create an account.
 To do this, click the Signup button in the black menu bar.
 Here, you can enter your name, email address, and password.
 Then, click the Submit button.
 So long as you have entered a unique email address and valid password, you will be logged into the application.
 If you already have an account, click the Login button in the black menu bar, enter your credentials, and click Submit to log in.

-From the main page, if you wish to view a specific category of items, click one of the categorey buttons below the text 'Choose a Category:'.
-You can add an item to your cart by clicking the 'Add to cart' button below any of the items.
+From the main page, if you wish to view a specific category of items, click one of the category buttons below the text 'Choose a Category:'.
+You can add an item to your cart by clicking the 'Add to Cart' button below any of the items.
 Once an item is added to the cart, the cart will appear in the top right corner of the screen.
-From there, you can remove items from the cart and also type in a new quantity for an item.
+From there, you can remove items from the cart and also type in a new quantity for your items.
 To close the cart, click the '\[close\]' button in the top right corner of the cart box.
+You can also click on the name of an item to be taken to a page with just that item, as well as options to add the item to and remove it from your cart.
 When you are ready to check out, click the 'Checkout' button in the bottom right corner of the cart box.

 When you click the 'Checkout' button, you will need to wait a few seconds.
 Then, you will be taken to a screen that allows you to pay with Stripe.  **Please note:**  This application uses Stripe in test mode, so you won't actually be paying for or buying anything.
 To place a test order,  you can pay with Google Pay or Link, or you can enter your test card information.

-If you wish to enter test card information, enter an email address, and then use the test card number **4242 4242 4242 4242**, enter a valid future date for the card expiration, and any three-digit number for the security code.
-Then, enter a country or region, and a zip code and click the Pay button.
+If you wish to enter test card information, enter an email address, and then use the test card number **4242 4242 4242 4242**, enter a valid future date for the card expiration, and enter any three-digit number for the security code.
+Then, enter a country or region and a zip code, and click the Pay button.
 Your order should then go through.
 If the order is successful, you will be redirected to the main store page.